justserdar/nuxt-auth-strapi-example/README.md

   - `GITHUB_CLIENT_SECRET` - A [GitHub OAuth](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) secret
 - `NUXT_SECRET` - A random string used to generate authentication tokens
 - `ORIGIN` - The URL of your authentication api (should be https://example.com, this no trailing slash)
+- `STRAPI_BASE_URL` - The development or production URL of your Strapi server
 - `CERTBOT_*` - NuxtAuth requires a SSL certificate to run in production.
 We use Certbot to automatically generate these
   - `CERTBOT_DOMAIN` - The domain for which the Certbot should register a certificate
   - `CERTBOT_EMAIL` - The email under which the domain certificate will be registered